“Yeah,” Kyla says groggily, rubbing one of her eyes with the heel of her hand as she yanks the door open.

 “Are we ready,” he asks.

-I look at her and she nods again, gulping a little.
+I look at her and she gulps, but nods.

 I can feel the air start to thin and the pressure makes my ears pop, but the view turns breathtaking and I find myself staring out at it with a sense of awe and delight.
 Erin’s grip is strong, but it starts to relent a little once we settle onto the easy motion of the breeze and the burner is finally silenced.
 The ride is much less turbulent and more peaceful than that of an airplane.
 There are no metal walls to groan and rock against the incredible air resistance.
 There are no engines to roar and rumble.
 It’s a gentle, smooth feeling, like gliding on a cloud.